 - Black: Drink your coffee black, without sugar or cream.
 Add sugar and you’ll certainly ruin any of the benefits discussed above by spiking your insulin levels and causing insulin resistance.

 Tea also has its issues.
 Green tea plants are known to be especially effective at absorbing lead from the soil, which is then taken up into the plant’s leaves.

 Areas with excessive industrial pollution, such as China (where nearly 90 percent of the world’s green tea is produced), may contain substantial amounts of lead.

 While the lead in the tea leaves is not thought to leach very effectively into the tea, if you’re consuming Matcha green tea (which contains the entire ground tea leaf), it’s especially important that it comes from Japan instead of China.

 Both black and green teas are also naturally high in fluoride, even if organically grown without pesticides.
-This is because the plant readily absorbs fluoride thorough its root system, including naturally occurring fluoride in the soil.
+This is because the plant readily absorbs fluoride through its root system, including naturally occurring fluoride in the soil.

 So, as with coffee, when selecting tea, opt for organic (to avoid pesticides), grown in a pristine environment (to avoid fluoride, heavy metals, and other toxins from contaminated soil and water).
-A clean growing environment is essential to producing a pure, high-quality tea.
+A clean growing environment is essential to producing pure, high-quality tea.